 Our Temporary Exhibitions allow us to delve more deeply into specific themes and ideas from the 17th century, exploring their legacy up to today.
-These are usually located in the two rooms on the top floor of the museum, floor 5.
+These are usually located in the two rooms on the top floor of the museum, floor five.

 Our permanent galleries include the Main Civil War Gallery on Floor 1 which gives a comprehensive overview of the causes of the conflict while The World Turned Upside Down galleries on Floor 3 examine their consequences and 17th century life more closely.